paytaca/stablehedge-paper/README.md

 - *authKeyId (bytes32)*: The 32-byte token category representing the NFT that grants authentication to manage the contract's funds.
 - *tokenCategory (bytes32)*: A 32-byte token category of a stablehedge token.
 - *oraclePublicKey (pubkey)*: A 33-byte public key used to verify price messages from an oracle.
+- *treasuryContractLockingBytecode (bytes35)* - A 33-byte lockscript of the treasury contract.

 The source code of the contract is provided [here](./contracts/redemption-contract.cash).

 #### TreasuryContract

-The TreasuryContract is a CashScript smart contract designed to manage treasury funds and provide the funds for leveraged shorts using 3-of-5 multisignature and the AuthGuard standard [4].
+The TreasuryContract is a CashScript smart contract designed to manage treasury funds and provide the funds for leveraged shorts.
+It operates primarily through covenant-enforced conditions, enabling execution without reliance on specific private keys or digital signatures.
+Nonetheless, a 3-of-5 multisignature mechanism, in combination with the AuthGuard standard [4], is integrated as a failsafe.
 The contract’s parameters are as follows:

 - *authKeyId (bytes32)*: A 32-byte token category representing the NFT required for unlocking treasury funds.
 - *pk1, pk2, pk3, pk4, pk5 (pubkey)*: Five 33-byte public keys associated with the treasury's multi-signature scheme.
-- *anyhedgeBaseBytecode (bytes)*: Base bytecode of the anyhedge smart contract.
+- *anyhedgeContractFingerprint (bytes32)*: A hash256 of the base bytecode [5] of the anyhedge smart contract.
 Used for generating the recipient address when funding short positions.
+- *redemptionTokenCategory (bytes32)*: A 32-byte token category of a stablehedge token.
+- *oraclePublicKey (pubkey)*: A 33-byte public key used to verify price messages from an oracle.
+- *redemptionContractFingerprint (bytes32)*: A hash256 of the base bytecode [5] of the RedemptionContract.
+Used for generating redemption contract address within a covenant.

 The source code of the contract is provided [here](./contracts/treasury-contract.cash).
+It is essential that the paramters, *redemptionTokenCategory, oraclePublicKey, and redemptionContractFingerprint* match the values in the RedemptionContract.

 ### 4.4 Deposit Transaction